abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

   - **Compiled languages** are translated into machine code before execution if no errors are found, resulting in faster performance.
 Examples include C, C++, and Rust.
   - **Interpreted languages** are executed directly without any previous preparation (line-by-line at runtime), which can lead to slower performance but allows for more flexibility.
 Examples include JavaScript, Python, and Ruby.

+- **what is the difference between compiler and interpreter?**

+  - **Compiler:** Translates the entire source code of a program into machine code before execution, creating an executable file.
+It performs optimizations and error checking during the compilation process.
+  - **Interpreter:** Executes the source code line-by-line at runtime without producing an intermediate executable file.
+It translates each line into machine code as it runs, which can lead to slower performance.

 - **What is a programming paradigm?**

   - A programming paradigm is a fundamental style or approach to programming that defines how code is structured and organized.
 It influences how developers think about and solve problems in software development.